 “It is a program that is in trouble right now and needs a lot of support,” says Lt.
 Gen. Terry Robling, U.S.commandant for aviation.
 He underscored that the capability is needed by his service at a Sept.
 29 breakfast hosted by the Navy League.

-Robling noted that JAGM was potentially endangered, owing toefforts to substantially curb spending in light of debt reduction talks.
+Robling noted that JAGM was potentially endangered, owing to Pentagon efforts to substantially curb spending in light of debt reduction talks.

 JAGM would incorporate a cutting-edge tri-mode seeker capable of using semi-active laser, millimeter-wave radar and imaging infrared to hit moving targets.
 Much of the development’s complexity involves mating the missile with high-end fixed wing aircraft, such as the/F Super Hornet and slower, low-altitude rotorcraft.